Jesus in the Bible

 Now it was the Day of Preparation [Note: This was the day before the Passover Festival began, and fell on a Friday that year], and the Jews did not permit bodies to remain on a cross over the Sabbath day.
 (Besides, that Sabbath day was a special day [i.e., since it was both the Passover and the regular weekly Sabbath, as well]).
 So, they asked Pilate to have Jesus' and the criminals' legs broken [i.e., to speed up their deaths] and then have their bodies taken away.

-Then came the soldiers and brake the legs of the first, and of the other which was crucified with Jesus.
+So the soldiers came, and brake the legs of the first, and of the other that was crucified with Him.
+But coming to Jesus,

-and having come to Jesus, when they saw him already having been dead, they did not break his legs;
+But when they came to Jesus and saw that he was already dead, they did not break his legs.

 However, one of the soldiers pierced Jesus' side with a spear, and immediately blood and water flowed out.

-They took, therefore, the body of Jesus, and bound it with linen clothes with the spices, according as it was the custom of the Jews to prepare for burial;
+They took the body of Jesus and wrapped it in linen cloths along with spices, according to the burial custom of the Jews.

 And in the place where Jesus was crucified, was a garden: and in the garden a new sepulchre, wherein was never man laid.

-and the handkerchief that had been over Jesus' face not on the ground with the bandages, but folded up by itself.
+and that the handkerchief that had been on Jesus' head was not lying with the linen cloths but was rolled up in a separate place.

 Finally, the other disciple, who had arrived at the cave-like tomb first, went on into it.
 And [when] he saw [the grave clothes, but no body], he believed [in Jesus' resurrection].

-But these disciples still did not understand the Scripture that [predicted] Jesus must rise again from the dead.
+For they did not yet understand the Scripture that said that Jesus had to rise from the dead.

 Mary Magdalene came and informed the disciples, "I have seen the Lord!"
 And she told them what Jesus had said to her.